Jules Maigret: Description

-Maigret began working as a police man in Paris in his twenties.
-At the age of 30 he entered the Homicide Squad and later, nearing his forties, became chief inspector of the squad.
-It is mentioned that Maigret retired when he would be in his mid-fifties, which gives him over 30 years of experience in the police.
+Maigret began working as a police officer in Paris in his twenties.
+At the age of 30, he entered the Homicide Squad and later, nearing his forties, became chief inspector of the squad.
+It is mentioned that Maigret retired when in his mid-fifties, which gave him over 30 years of experience in the police.

 He was from the village of Saint-Fiacre in the Allier Department, where his father Evariste Maigret was the bailiff for the local landowner; see Simenon's novel Maigret's Failure (Un échec de Maigret), about a school bully and contemporary, "Fatty" Ferdinand Fumal from the same village.

 Characteristics

-Maigret wears a thick overcoat, a bowler hat and frequently smokes a tobacco pipe.
-He is described to be tall with a heavy weight, and to have broad shoulders, big hands, a thick face, thick hair, thick eyebrows and bright eyes of a "greenish gray" colour.
-He has a heavy beard, and shaves every morning.
+Maigret wears a thick black overcoat and a bowler hat (which he later swaps out for a fedora) and frequently smokes a tobacco pipe.
+He is described as tall and heavy, with broad shoulders, large hands, a thick face, thick hair, thick eyebrows and bright eyes of a "greenish gray" colour.
+He has strongly growing facial hair and therefore shaves every morning.

-In his investigations, Maigret's method is to put himself in another persons place to search for the reason, and understand why, the crime was committed, rather than just finding out whodunit.
-He is described as a character with an extraordinary humanity.
+In his investigations, Maigret's method is to put himself in another person's place in order to discover why the crime was committed, rather than just finding out whodunit.
+He is described as a person with extraordinary humanity.

-List of novels
+List of Works

+Novels

 List of Maigret novels with date of French-language publication as well as the Penguin reissue dates and titles.

-List of short stories
+Short stories

 List of Maigret short stories by date of first publication in French.

 In other media

+Audiobooks

+Following the Penguin reissue of the 75 novels, actor Gareth Armstrong started recording each for Audible.
+Recordings took one day per book.
+By September 2015, he had recorded 25 of them.
+He has since completed all 75 recordings.